yurimann/first-ajax/README.md

 2. Switch back and forth between the `/ping` and `/pong` URLs, reloading the page and running your request each time.
 What do you see in your Developer Tools?
 What messages show up in your console?

 ## Step 7 - The Hive Mind (Shared State)
-You and your fellow classmates all been interacting with the same server, hosted on the internet, as a Heroku app.
+You and your fellow classmates have been interacting with the same server, hosted on the internet, as a Heroku app.
 That's what makes today's assignment different from a standalone in-browser app or game.
 The State (AKA memory, data, information) is stored on the _server_, not just locally on your browser.
-Our Jazzy Front-End Applications can speak to a server with a database, just like our Non-AJAX Rails apps from weeks 3 and 4.
+Jazzy Front-End Applications can speak to a server with a database, just like our Non-AJAX Rails apps from weeks 3 and 4.

 To prove to you that you are all connected, we're going to change URL's once again.